openstack/openstack-manuals/doc/common-rst/cli_manage_volumes.rst

    $ cinder migrate volumeID destinationHost --force-host-copy True|False

-In this example, :option:`--force-host-copy True` forces the generic host-based migration mechanism and bypasses any driver optimizations.
+In this example, `--force-host-copy True` forces the generic host-based migration mechanism and bypasses any driver optimizations.

 .. note::